izznogooood/myfamilycart/README.md

 ### About

-MyFamilyCart came to life as we / our tiny family needed a common place to save our shopping lists.
+MyFamilyCart came to life as we / our tiny family needed a common place to save and share our shopping lists.
 The App lets you create different shopping carts (lists) where you can add and remove items.

+Key features:
+ * Shopping lists
+ * Share lists with other users

 If you want to know more check out the [About Page](https://myfamily.unialt.no/about)